 In September 2020, The Deccan Traps released their first single, Moonlight with a video featuring Ricardo shot on location in Portugal.
-Their second single Sun & Moon newly released in January 2021 features an awesome animatic video by Darren Vaile.
+Their second single Sun & Moon released in January 2021 featured an awesome animatic video by Darren Vaile.

 Overcoming many obstacles, TDT have managed since launching to build a small but committed following with nothing but social media and word of mouth.
 Their following continues to grow every day as more and more people across the world discover TDT’s music.

 The Deccan Traps' third single The Great Divide was released April 2021 with the accompanying video following soon behind.
 The reception to the track and video has been overwhelming; TDT's passion for heartfelt music and lyrics is forging a strong connection between the band and their fans that is truly wonderful.

 Following on from the blistering Sun & Moon, The Great Divide counterpoints epic and reflective.
 It was tracked live at Parr Street Studios, Liverpool, with the band adding live strings for the first time courtesy of the Up North Session Orchestra, beautifully complementing Ricardo's soaring vocals.

 In addition to Ricardo’s stellar voice, The Great Divide features a gorgeous slide solo by lead guitarist Johnny and huge multi-layered backing vocals by John, Lois and Neil, all of which is underpinned by a massive groove from Neil, John, Johnny, Neil E and Andy.

 The video was recorded in various locations in the UK and Portugal during Covid lockdown and expertly edited by @adgra_phics in Manchester.